Modapto/production-knowledge-base/README.md

     "documentNumber": "00000000001"
 }'
 ```
 * Check the index contents on Kibana.
-Navigate to the Documents of the orders_test index and verify that the amount of the documents you registered are present within the index.
+Navigate to the **Documents** of the orders_test and verify that the amount of the documents you registered are present within the index.

 ## Deployed PKB on ATC cloud